Quick answer

 People also ask

-Is Best CRM for Roofing Companies in 2026: Storm Leads, Inspections, and Replacement Follow-Up worth fixing first?
+Is Best CRM for Roofing Companies in 2026: Storm Leads, Inspections, Follow-Up, and Source Tracking worth fixing first?

 Yes if it is close to booked revenue.
 Prioritize the step that improves calls, quote requests, pricing, follow-up, reviews, or customer trust fastest.